nichobi/beets-yapl/README.md

   relative: true
 ```

-`input_path: path` decides what directory yapl will search for yaml files.
+`input_path: path` decides what directory yapl will search for yapl files.
 `output_path: path` decides where to output the compiled m3u files.
 Can be the same as input_path.
 `relative: bool` controls whether to use absolute or relative filepaths in the outputted M3U files.

+#### Run

-Once configured, run `beet yapl` to compile all the playlists.
+Once configured, run `beet yapl` to compile all the playlists in your `input_path` directory.
 Warnings will be issued for any ambiguous or resultless queries and these tracks will be left out of the output.

 ```
 $ beet yapl